EDINBURGH TRAM INFO – The Tramcars

 The initial contract was for 27 trams with an option of an additional 4 provided they were ordered while the construction of the trams was on going.

 Despite the reduction in the initial scope for the tram network all of the 27 trams, having been ordered, arrived during 2011 and 2012, and are stationed in the Gogar Depot.
 The trams were supplied by Construcciones y Auxiliar de Ferrocarriles (CAF) of Spain.
 They beat off competition for the supply by successful tender against Alstom, Bombardier, and Siemens.

 The 27 trams are numbered from 251 through to 277.
-The manufacturers web site www.caf.es
+The manufacturers web site can be found here: www.caf.es